 WEATHER: Weather in Southern Utah changes frequently.
 Temperatures range from high 60s to low 80s during the day with cool nights.
 Be prepared for all types of weather.
 Rain is likely, so a good raincoat is important.

-YOUR GROUP: The group will be 6-11 people total with 1 Wilderness Inquiry staff and a local guide.
+YOUR GROUP: The group will be 6-12 people total with 1-2 Wilderness Inquiry staff.
 Each group could consist of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 Staff will assist you in whatever areas you need, however most people pitch in where they can.

 ACCOMMODATIONS: We will sleep in a variety of lodges and motels at night.
 Typically there are 2-3 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.